-- A. Applications subject to stormwater conveyance, water quality, and/or flow control requirements of this chapter shall prepare engineered drainage plans, drainage reports, and design flow calculation reports in compliance with the submittal requirements of the Public Works Stormwater and Grading Design Standards. - B. Each project site, which may be composed of one or more contiguous parcels of land, shall have a separate valid city approved plan and report before proceeding with construction.
+B.Requiredprepare engineered drainage plans, drainage reports, and design flow calculation reports, which contain methods and proposed facilities to manage stormwater conveyance, quantity and/or quality, shall be prepared in compliance with the submittal requirements of the Public Works Stormwater and Grading Design Standards.

+B. Each project site, which may be composed of one or more contiguous parcels of land, shall have a separate valid city approved plan and report before proceeding with construction.

-13.12.090 Approval criteria for engineered drainage plans and drainage report.
+13.12.90 13.12.090 Approval criteria for engineered drainage plans and drainage report.